-From Anna on May 29th, 2008 in Bathroom Remodel
+From Engineering on May 29, 2008 in Bathroom Remodel

 As many of us who have ever tackled a remodeling project know, any room that has plumbing has the potential for hidden problems.
 Bathrooms are definitely one of the biggest culprits, and you better plan ahead for some extra expense in a renovation project.